LockeLamora/lockelamora.github.io/_posts/2019-12-08-getting-started-with-vulnhub.md

     apt-get update && apt-get upgrade

 ### Installing your Vulnhub VM
-Choose a virtual machine off vulnhub (if you don't care which you get, my next post will be on [This machine](https://www.vulnhub.com/entry/hacknos-os-hax,389/))
+Choose a virtual machine off vulnhub (if you don't care which you get, [THIS](http://alickgardiner.com/toppo/) post contains a walkthrough for a beginner-friendly machine, the link to download which is at the top of the page)

 Download the .ova and install it like you did with Kali; import the appliance and set it to the Nat Network we set up earlier.